ohsu-knight-cancer-biostatistics/reproducible-research/reproducible-research-SOP.md

 - Reproducible Research Journal Club (08/2016-10/2016) - Study of Ganrud (2013)[^gr1] and Stodden, Leisch, and Peng (2014)[^slp].
 - Training in markdown, Rmarkdown, knitr, git, and github (09/2016).
 - Participation in ASA Webinar "Best Practices in Data Analysis" (09/2016)
+- Participation in ASA Webinar "Teaching Reproducible Research: Inspiring New Researchers to do More Robust and Reliable Science" (11/2016)

 [^gr1]: Gandrud, C. (2013).
 Reproducible Research with R and R Studio.
 CRC Press.